akinsho/bufferline.nvim/README.md

     max_prefix_length = 15, -- prefix used when a buffer is deduplicated
     tab_size = 18,
     show_buffer_close_icons = true | false,
-    -- can also be a table containing 2 custom separators -- [focused and unfocused]. eg: { '|', '|' }
+    persist_buffer_sort = true, -- whether or not custom sorted buffers should persist -- can also be a table containing 2 custom separators -- [focused and unfocused]. eg: { '|', '|' }
     separator_style = "slant" | "thick" | "thin" | { 'any', 'any' },